 - Rheumatoid arthritis (RA).
 Research shows that taking lactobacillus for 8 weeks reduces tender and swollen joints in women with rheumatoid arthritis.

-- Treating a bowel condition called ulcerative colitis.
+- A bowel condition called ulcerative colitis.
 Lactobacillus probiotics seem to increase remission in people with ulcerative colitis.
 The best evidence of benefit is for a multi-species probiotic containing lactobacillus, bifidobacterium, and streptococcus.
 Research shows that taking this product can increase remission rates by almost 2-fold when used with standard ulcerative colitis treatment.
 Taking a single strain of lactobacillus also seems to improve symptoms.
 But lactobacillus doesn't seem to prevent ulcerative colitis relapse.

 Possibly Ineffective for